whatwords Limited (“what3words”, “we” or “us”) is committed to protecting your personal data and respecting your privacy.

 3. THIRD PARTIES

-We do not collect any personal data through your use of the what3words Amazon Alexa Ride Skill.
+We do not collect any personal data through your use of the Amazon Alexa what3words skill (see Terms).
 However, Amazon will collect personal data through your use of its Alexa platform, as set out in its then current Amazon Alexa Privacy Notice.

 4. Where we store and transfer your personal data